-To meet these challenges, the Agency requires a change in the management of its efficiency gains and an increase in the number of staff with specific technical expertise, often in new areas, as illustrated above.
+To meet these challenges, the Agency required a change in the management of its efficiency gains and an increase in the number of staff with specific technical expertise, often in new areas, as illustrated above.

-For this purpose, the Agency envisages a very substantial recalibration of its request for human resources, due to past experience, the new political context, the pressure for budget cuts, Brexit, but also to the new political priorities, including the European Green Deal, as described in the next section.
+For this purpose, the Agency envisaged a very substantial recalibration of its request for human resources, due to past experience, the new political context, the pressure for budget cuts, Brexit, but also to the new political priorities, including the European Green Deal, as described in the next section.

-The proposed new approach does not require that all the requested posts would need to be financed by the EU subsidy, as 5 posts are proposed to be covered under the Fee model.
-The resources requested include:
+The proposed new approach did not require that all the requested posts would need to be financed by the EU subsidy, as 5 posts are proposed to be covered under the Fee model.
+The resources requested in January 2020, for the budget 2021 programming, included: